As we mark the 50th anniversary of Earth Day, the theme – climate action – is more relevant and palpable than ever.

 Embracing the circular economy is what has ultimately allowed us to reduce our environmental impact and to help our customers reduce theirs along the way.

-The idea is simple: we take recycled paper materials and use them to produce sustainable recycled fiber for new paper packaging products that are also recyclable, so the entire process can continue in a closed-loop system.
+The idea is simple: we take recycled paper materials and use them to produce sustainable recycled fiber for new paper packaging products that are also recyclable, so the entire process can continue in a circular system.

 Another example is water usage.
 We collect, clean and reuse water throughout our production cycle.
 Plus, we remove fiber byproducts in the water to repurpose it for farming and animal bedding products.